 2D 13C-13C INADEQUATE (Incredible Natural Abundance DoublE QUAntum Transfer Experiment) is useful for determining which signals arise from neighboring carbons.
 However, it is very insensitive as 0.01% of the carbons are excited at natural abundance.
 Use this experiment as a last resort when all else fails.
+If there are protons within six bonds of the carbons of interest, consider using 2D-ADEQUATE instead.
 If you can enrich the sample to about 10% 13C then the INADEQUATE experiment can be run with normal sample concentrations.
 At natural abundance, it is recommended to use between 100 and 500 mg of sample.
 If it will not completely dissolve in 0.8 mL of solvent then use a 10 mm NMR tube and 2.5 mL of solvent.
 A 2D INADEQUATE spectrum yields one bond correlations via spin-spin coupling.
 The spectrum does not appear in the same form as a COSY spectrum but rather the f2 axis is the carbon chemical shift and the f1 axis is the double quantum frequency, i.e. the sum of the two correlating frequencies.
 There are no diagonal signals.
 Signals with similar chemical shifts loose sensitivity due to second order coupling.

 In the 2D INADEQUATE pulse sequence (fig. 1) DELTA should be set to 1/(4J) where J is the one-bond CC coupling.
 The one-bond coupling constants can be used to estimate carbon-carbon bond order.
 The constants are usually 35 to 45 for a single bond and about 65 Hz for a double bond and are increased by electronegative substituents.
 If the only purpose is to measure coupling constants then 1D-INADEQUATE is a more suitable experiment.